 Following the latest FATF mutual evaluation report on Switzerland, FINMA decided to further revise the FINMA AML Ordinance to eliminate certain shortcomings identified in Swiss legislation, and the revised text entered into force on 1 January 2020.
 The revision has notably introduced a requirement for financial intermediaries with foreign branches or subsidiaries to monitor legal and reputational risks globally.
 It has further strengthened financial intermediaries' due diligence duties in relation to domiciliary companies or complex structures and reduced the threshold for identification measures for cash transactions to the FATF level of 15,000 Swiss francs.

-Following a consultation procedure in 2018, the Federal Council issued a dispatch for a new revision of the AMLA in June 2019.
+Following a consultation procedure in 2018, the Federal Council issued a dispatch for a revision of the AMLA in June 2019.
 Among other things, the draft introduces a statutory duty to verify information on beneficial ownership for all clients, including low risk clients, and to update client information regularly.
-It also provides for the extension of due diligence obligations to advisory services related to the setting up, management and administration of offshore companies and trusts, regardless of the absence of any purely financial intermediation activity (i.e., services involving financial transactions or an activity of a corporate body of an offshore company).
-The draft further provides for the abolition of the 20-day period during which the MRO is to review the reporting made by the financial intermediary and revert, as the case may be.
-According to the Federal Council, this would allow the MRO to prioritise filings and treat them in a more efficient manner.
-Discussion on the draft revised AML began during the March 2020 parliamentary session.
-The extension of due diligence obligations to advisory services, has, in particular, given rise to intense discussion and opposition.
-The draft will be discussed further in the coming parliamentary sessions.
-However, given the objections raised in the first stages of the parliamentary debate, whether the bill will pass appears increasingly uncertain.
+The draft further provides for amendments to the 20-day period during which the MRO is to review the reporting made by the financial intermediary and revert, as the case may be.
+Discussion on the draft revised AML began during the March 2020 parliamentary session and will be discussed further in the coming parliamentary sessions.
+However, given various objections raised in the first stages of the parliamentary debate, whether the bill will pass appears increasingly uncertain.

 Outlook and conclusions